 Here are Ten Tips for how to go from lost to found.

 1. Tune back into your emotions and express your emotions.
 Do a body scan.
 When you have tuned out and disconnected from your emotions, tuning back into the feelings and sensations in your body is the first place to start.
 Do a body scan.
 Close your eyes and start with your head, moving all the way down to your feet.
 As you do this, just take note of and be present with the feelings in your body.
 Try to describe them.
 Try to identify them.
 Print out a list of emotions and see if you can identify the sensation translation of that emotion in your body.
-Then ask yourself why you think you might be feeling that way.
+Then listen to the personal truth underneath those feelings.
+Ask yourself why you think you might be feeling that way.
 If you have a problem following your emotional guidance system (which you do if you’re lost), set a timer to go off at random intervals during the day and do a body scan to check in with how you’re feeling.
 Record the results in a feelings log or a journal.
-I have designed a process called “follow the feeling” (you can watch it on you tube) that is beneficial for being with your emotions.
 After you have tuned into your emotions, express your emotions.
 They are telling you vital information.
 Let them tell their story.
 I have also designed a process for expressing emotions.
-You can also watch that process on you tube under the title “how to express emotions”.
+You can watch that process on you tube under the title “How To Express Emotions”.
 Do this process any time you feel a strong negative emotion arising within your body.

 If you don’t know what you’re passionate about, it’s time to try new things.
 Try anything that captures your fancy and pay attention to how you feel doing those things.
 If you feel good, keep doing them.
 If you feel negative, don’t keep doing them.
 Take that pottery class you’ve always wanted to take.
 Go surfing.
 Buy that book on accounting.
 You don’t have to stick with anything.
 Trust me, if you truly enjoy something, you will never have to force yourself to “stick with it” because it will feel bad not to do that thing.
 You will be intrinsically motivated to do those things.
 Bottom line is, you’ve got to start looking for, recognizing and following your passion.
 Your purpose will only be known to you if you’re willing to follow your passion.
 And all people who feel lost, feel a lack of purpose and meaning for their existence.

 3. Ask yourself why you are doing what you are doing and why you feel what you are feeling.
 Personal inquiry should start and never stop if you feel lost.
 The more self-awareness you have, the less you will feel lost.
-Solicit help for this one as well.
-Psychologists, social workers, spiritual guides, life coaches are all adept at helping you to gain self awareness.
+Solicit help for this one as well if you need it.
 You cannot have enough self-awareness, and this should be an absolute priority for you.

 4. Gravitate towards social interaction with people who feel emotionally good to be around and whom you feel a deep level of connection and intimacy with.
 If our social lives are organized around sports, hobbies, work or the Internet, we lack the vital interpersonal support that is necessary to our emotional health.
 If your social interactions are limited to people who share the same job, sport or hobby, your conversations will most often be limited to that past time which you happen to both share.
 The sport or hobby or career will be your only point of relation.
 Because of this, your relationship will lack intimacy.
 To lack intimacy, is to not invite someone into your internal world.
 If you don’t invite people into your internal world, no one will love you for more than what you do.